k20302040/poker-game-theory-lab/learning/learning_milestones.md

                                                      Learning Milestones

+Note:
-#this doc will track all my major learning achievements
+	- this doc will track all major learning achievements
-#it will essentially serve as a summary of the learning log
+	- it will essentially serve as a summary of the learning log